| | | | | |

 Carmel-by-the-Sea is an upscale but casual village known for its stunning natural scenery, picturesque cottages, art galleries, and restaurants.
 It’s as welcoming to humans as it is to their pets.

-When visiting Carmel by the Sea, park along one of the streets off Ocean Avenue and set out on foot.
-Carmel by the Sea is very walkable.
+Park along one of the streets off Ocean Avenue and set out on foot.
+It is very walkable.

 The Carmel by the Sea Visitor Center is in Carmel Plaza at the northern end of Ocean Avenue.
 Stop in for a map, directions, and other information.